What is microcephaly?

 What causes microcephaly?

 The exact causes of microcephaly are not known.
 Microcephaly occurs most often because the brain fails to grow at a normal rate.
-This can be caused by a variety of conditions or by exposure to harmful substances while the baby is in the womb.
+This can be caused by a variety of conditions or by exposure to harmful substances during fetal development.
 Some of these causes include:

-- Viral infections in the mother, such as rubella (German measles), toxoplasmosis (an infection caused by a parasite), cytomegalovirus (a common virus that can cause health problems for babies in the womb), and Zika virus (a virus transmitted by mosquitoes)
+- Viral infections in the mother, such as rubella (German measles), toxoplasmosis (an infection caused by a parasite), cytomegalovirus (a common virus that can cause health problems for fetuses), and Zika virus (a virus transmitted by mosquitoes).

 Acquired microcephaly might occur after birth because of various brain injuries caused by a lack of oxygen or infection.